-If the 12 month cycle was Dr. Moreau's lost soul island, November would be the house of pain: "there's no twilight in the tropics," Moreau says, "darkness falls like a curtain."
+If the 12 month cycle was Dr. Moreau's island, November would be the House of Pain: "there's no twilight in the tropics," Moreau says, "darkness falls like a curtain."
 So does night in November.
 The hushed chill of dying leaves rustle around in the corners of streets like packs of shuffling Bed-Stuy crackheads during the walk home from work at five PM!
 You absorb their shoulder-ache withdrawal and the cold of their torn feet from the corner of your glazed thousand yard stare as you sweep past, muttering incessant vile oaths (you, not them).
 November: the New York marathon ends on a cold Sunday evening after Halloween is over --and thus all that is good in fall.
-You obligingly weave your way to the finish line to meet them, your wobbly friends in their reflecting mylar disposable ponchos shine against the foggy grey afternoon, your pride in them is a little flicker of warmth in your freezing jitters.
-Going out to a bar to celebrate, sitting at a long table of celebrants with pitchers of beer and drams of Wild Turkey, none of which you can have as you're on the wagon, but you know that one shot and all that ache and misery would melt into an amber glow, all the pain converted to heaven in the time it take your leviathan blood to swim an arterial league.
+You obligingly weave your way to the finish line to meet them, your wobbly friends in their reflecting mylar disposable ponchos shining against the foggy grey afternoon; your pride in them is a little flicker of warmth in your freezing jitters.
+Going out to a bar to celebrate, sitting at a long table of celebrants with pitchers of beer and drams of Wild Turkey, none of which you can have as you're on the wagon, but you know that one shot--one single gulp-- and all that ache and misery would melt into an amber glow, all the pain converted to heaven in the time it take your leviathan blood to swim an arterial league.
 But No...
 No No November.
 Daylight savings begins like a long slow wet dog shudder; now it gets dark before you have a chance to emotionally prepare, the curtain that falls in Moreau's tropics.
 Suddenly the couch is extra cozy and every fibre of your being says "Let's not go out tonight.
 Or this weekend.
 Or ever."
 The sight of those shivery runners, high with endorphins (and later whiskey) they're the last you see of your crew.
 But with each missed party, another nail in the social coffin.
 But are you trembling?
 No. Why?

-Apparently it was all the rage in "Twitterverse" but I saw it later, on Netflix.
+Apparently it was all the rage in "Twitterverse" but I saw it later, or 'just now' on Netflix.
 After work.
 Alone.
 I'm not going to pretend I was in on its "trending."
 But I will confess I needed it.
-Didn't want no boring bits or glum nonsense the night I first saw it under lots of Brooklyn stress and soggy socked sinking from the weight of atmospheric conditions.
-There was none, and soon I was feeling warm and dry while watching Los Angeles get flooded with CGI sharks, in what feels almost like real time, snapping-up spoiled Beverly Hills brats and swimming along the freeway or raining from the sky with a rare-for-Syfy propulsive inland-rushing tidal energy.
+Didn't want no boring bits or glum nonsense the night I first saw it, just now, under lots of Brooklyn stress and soggy socked sinking from the weight of atmospheric conditions.
+There was none, and soon I was feeling warm and dry while watching Los Angeles get flooded with CGI sharks, in what plays out like almost like real time, snapping-up spoiled Beverly Hills brats and swimming along the freeway or raining from the sky with a rare-for-Syfy propulsive inland-rushing tidal energy.
 Rather than blithe news cutaways there's long car rides with fellow drunks, looking out from behind rainy windows as confused news reports crackle on the FM radio.
 Life goes on; even as LA falls apart under the rain of sharks, assholes still bicker and hardcore surfer exes overreact and have to save every endangered chum.

-What else do you need to say?
 November.
-The bitterest, crushingest month demands a city fall in totem if its to spare us its crushing measure.
-We watch LA drown in sharks the way barleycorn huskers watch their effigies burn and family obligations rise like a prematurely buried Usher to wrest even the highest of kites back down to the beige carpets of a vacuumed earth, at least that kite will fly, and the husk will burn.
-The darkness will creep up towards the end of lunch and by the walk home we're snared in the trawling net of cold autumnal night.
-Relationships crumble, jobs melt away, the windows are shuttered, the air conditioner taken hurriedly from the window... like a burglar. (imagine Henry Fonda in LADY EVE saying that last line -- like a burrrr-gler).
+The bitterest, crushingest month demands a city (not mine) fall in totem if its to spare us its crushing measure.
+We watch LA drown in sharks the way barleycorn huskers watch their effigies burn, before family obligations rise like a prematurely buried Usher to wrest even the highest of kites back down to the beige carpets of a vacuumed earth, at least that kite will fly, and the husk will burn.
+The darkness will creep up towards the end of lunch and by the walk home we'll be snared in the trawling net of cold autumnal night.
+Relationships will crumble, jobs melt away, the windows shutter, the air conditioner will be taken hurriedly from the window... like a reverse burglar.
+But first, the fire.

 The point is, SHARKNADO comes along, and a Ferris wheel rolls into the side of a four story international style apartment building like it's no big deal.
-Charlton Heston might drag that Ferris wheel roll out to three hours, but this film rushes along past it like an incoming wave that never recedes.
+Charlton Heston might drag that Ferris wheel roll out to three hours, but this film rushes along past it.
 Sharks in the bar, sharks in the traffic jam; "It's like old faithful!" as water shoots up from the sewers.
 "We're gonna need faith to get through that" over a flooded dip under an overpass.
 A douchebag boyfriend of the sulky daughter says: "Even if it is the storm of the century, Beverly Hill's rescue services are second to none!"
-And then he looks out the window, sees a shark in the swimming pool and then a wave crashes through and his head gets bit off.
+And then he looks out the window, sees a shark in the swimming pool and before he can react a wave crashes through into the living room and his head gets bit off.
 And there was much rejoicing.
-If you ever played the game as kids where you had to be halfway up the stairs or on a chair or couch to avoid getting eaten by a carpet shark then yes!
-Yes!
-YES!
-Meanwhile, the leader of the survivors, Finn, is a typical bleeding heart L.A.-er who has to stop to help everyone, even school buses that look empty as you pass.
+If you ever played the game as kids where you had to be halfway up the stairs or on a chair or couch to avoid getting eaten by a carpet shark then yes you are in bad movie heaven.
+If the leader of the survivors, Finn, is a typical bleeding heart idiot who has to stop to help everyone, even school buses that look empty.
 "This is your problem, Finn!" bemoans the weary ex-wife (Tara Reid) - and we kind of agree, but then Boom!
-There's scared kids in there, and a TJ Miller-ish bus driver way out of his depth!
+Turns out --there's scared kids in there, and a TJ Miller-ish bus driver way out of his depth!
 You saved another busload from the shahks, Finn!

-There's been a ton of similar bad films from the Syfy-Asylum complex, most third wave Corman generation ripoffs of Italian ripoffs of JAWS' rip-offs, which in turn reach back through cocktopus tentacles into the era of the 50s bug movie (ripping off Corman's originals).
+There's been a ton of similar junky films from the SyFy-Asylum complex: Corman Y-generation ripoffs of Italian ripoffs of JAWS' rip-offs, which in turn reach back through cocktopus tentacles into the era of the 50s bug movie (ripping off Corman's originals).
 Most of them are pretty weak, effects wise, acting wise, script wise.
 But this one, it's different.
-It's like it overheard every excited kid hanging out on the beach in 1974-78, every kid wistfully imagining sharks attacking them even on the beach, or the highway, or flying out of the sky.
+It's like it overheard every excited kid hanging out on the beach in 1974-78, every kid wistfully imagining sharks flying out of the sky.
 'NADO took notes like these kids were holy prophets.
 And let Tara Reid stand as a lesson against growing up under too much sun and peroxide.
 Yea.

-Face it, we all love Shark Week, for the name alone, those hard K's are so badass.
-It's like a running joke, "but I can't go to your parents... that's Shark Week!" or Tracy Morgan saying: "Live every week like it's Shark Week" on 30 ROCK.
 It's not just that these barometric eating machine projections have hit such a comforting firelight-style chord, it's that all these decades later and we're still happy to be reminded we were once afraid of the water.
 We can project our darkest unconscious fears right into the murky dark, right there as we lounge around under the beach sun.
 We all know the hard truth, even kids: the ocean takes it all.
 Soaks it all up it does, like a combination stress pillow and life jacket around your albatross neck, to make room for all the misery November has to offer.